anan44/it-starts-with-clojure/materials/4-state-in-clojure/7-no-need-for-atoms.md

 Let's walk through the changes we did.

-We added another parameter to the loop.
+We added another parameter to the `loop`.
 It now has bindings *shoppings* and *choice*.
-Because we changed the loop's bindings, we had to also change the recurs accordingly.
+Because we changed the `loop`'s bindings, we had to also change the `recur`s accordingly.
 So in case the user selects 1, we are now recurring the loop with a new shoppings vector that is the result of old vector with new item added to it.
 The item is created directly by prompting for the product and amount inside the map.